henrique-coder/turbodl/README.md

 )
 # >>> Downloading "file.txt" ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 25.2/25.2 MB 82.6 MB/s 0:00:00 0:00:01 100% (with RAM buffer, writing to DISK)

-print(turbodl.output_path)  # The resolved and absolute path to the downloaded file
+print(turbodl.output_path)  # The absolute path to the downloaded file
 # >>> absolute/path/to/file.txt

 ```